punctum-im/protocol-old/PROTOCOL.md

 ### GET /api/v1/channels/$ID

 Gets information about a channel, by ID.
 Returns a Channel object.
+If the ID does not belong to a channel, this MUST return the 400 status code.

 Replace ``$ID`` with the channel's ID.

 ### PATCH /api/v1/channels/$ID